tyconsulting/blog.tyang.github.io/_posts/2016/2016-03-17-oms-log-analytics-forwarder-aka-oms-gateway-preview.md

 <a href="http://blog.tyang.org/wp-content/uploads/2016/03/image-20.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2016/03/image_thumb-20.png" alt="image" width="379" height="148" border="0" /></a>

-The <strong>Active Client Connection</strong> counter represents the number of TCP connections clients established to the OMS Log Analytics Forwarder service.
+The **Active Client Connection** counter represents the number of TCP connections clients established to the OMS Log Analytics Forwarder service.
 This is not a true representation of number of active clients connected to the forwarder.

-The <strong>Connected Client counter</strong> represent the number of clients connected (both Windows and Linux).
+The **Connected Client counter** represent the number of clients connected (both Windows and Linux).
 However, if I stop the MMA agent on an agent connected to this  forwarder, the counter value will not decrease straightaway.
 This is because in this release, the counter only resets once a day.
 So you may need to wait for up to 24 hours before you see the value decreases.

 ## Agent Configuration